EnChung913/DBMS_FinalProj/docs/diary.md

 I've finished the create application api.
 Now student can apply for a resource.
 Next step would be the company or department to review the applications.
 Besides, I modify the design of the resource page, now if user clicks the "Apply" button, a modal would pop up to show the resource conditions and ask for confirmation.
 This can enhance user experience.
 There should be a status attribute for user entity, the status can be 'active', 'suspended', 'deleted'.
 This can enhance the user management function, but this is a minor function.
 Resource page also need to be modified that hidden the resources that the student has applied.

+[2025-12-6 21:49]
+Now I want to implement the 2FA function.
+I know it's a minor function but I want to take a rest now.
+I've finished the apis for 2FA but Lyy thinks that we are running out of time, so I'll implement the 2FA function frontend later.
+Now I'm going to implement the review achievement function for department.